 - Possibility of need for follow-up surgery

-Dr. Bauer will address the risks, as well as discuss any questions you may have at you
+Our board certified plastic surgeons, Dr. David Bauer and Dr. Zachary Young, will address the risks, as well as discuss any questions you may have.

 It is important to choose an experienced plastic surgeon to perform your breast procedure.
 For over 20 years, Arkansas Plastic Surgery has served the central Arkansas region.
 You can trust us to provide you with the natural and long-lasting results you’re looking for.
 Begin your breast surgery discussion today!